 - In-person meetings.

-In order to be convicted of mass-marketing fraud, a person must have used one or more of these means of communication to:
+In order to be convicted, a person must have used one or more of these means of communication to:

 - Fraudulently solicit prospective victims;